dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 as standardised, various mutually compatible libraries exist that support it.
 In this sense, macaroons have become a de facto standard.

-This chapter will provide a introduction to macaroons.
+This chapter will provide an introduction to macaroons.
 It will not describe how macaroons are encoded, but it will provide a high-level overview so that the key concepts may be understood.
-For example, caveats are described but without detailing the cryptographic algorithms that underpinning their behaviour.
+For example, caveats are described but without detailing the cryptographic algorithms underpinning their behaviour.
 The Google Research [paper on macaroons](https://research.google/pubs/pub41892/) provides an excellent description of the structure, if you want to know more.

 This chapter will also describe how macaroons work within dCache.
-For the most part, this is describing the authorisation framework that macaroons provide and how this is mapped to caveats.
+For the most part, this means describing the authorisation framework that macaroons provide and how it is mapped to caveats.
 Unfortunately, there is no standard way of encoding authorisation within macaroons, so this is necessarily dCache-specific.
 However, similar semantics have been adopted by other storage systems.